How to Build a Baby Registry in 4 Easy Steps

 There’s no right answer to this one, as the answer depends on whatever timeline you’re most comfortable with.
 Some parents start a registry toward the end of the first trimester, while others wait until they’re a bit further along.
 Some parents kick off their registry shortly after finding out about baby, but wait to begin adding items to it until around the 20 week mark, which is right around when the anatomy scan takes place.

-If you’re excited to start building your registry but not quite ready to announce that you’re expecting, most registries allow you to keep it private (aka hidden) until you’re ready.
+If you’re excited to start building your registry but not quite ready to announce yet, most registries allow you to keep it private (aka hidden) until you’re ready.

 When should I make my baby registry public?

-If you’re having a baby shower, you’ll want to make sure your registry goes live as soon as the invitations go out.
+If you’re having a baby shower, you’ll want to make sure your registry is visible as soon as the invitations go out.
 If not, you can make the registry public whenever you’re most comfortable, but around the beginning of the third trimester is often a common timeframe.

 How many items should I add to my baby registry?